jerrraa/AndroidStudio-project/README.md

 # Android Project
-it's a nscc contact form that uses recyclerview uses firebase realtime database
+it's a nscc contact form that reads data from the database and insert data into it. and uses firebase realtime database!